Musan-HaoWu/Musan-HaoWu.github.io/_pages/about.md

 I am currently a final-year Ph.D. student at the [Institute of Software](http://english.is.cas.cn/), [University of Chinese Academy of Sciences (UCAS)](https://english.ucas.ac.cn/), where I am fortunate to be supervised by [Prof. Naijun Zhan](https://lcs.ios.ac.cn/~znj/).
 I also completed my undergraduate studies in computer science at UCAS.

-My research interests lie in twofolds:
+My research interests lie in two main areas:
 - *Verification and Synthesis*.
 My goal is to create an extensible framework that combines symbolic and numerical/neural methods to tackle bottleneck problems in the verification and synthesis of complex systems, such as programs, continuous-time dynamical systems, control systems, stochastic systems, and multi-agent systems.
 - *Theoretical Computer Science (TCS)*: I investigate foundational theoretical problems in logic, automata, algorithms, complexity, and computability to gain a deeper understanding of these core concepts.